If you’re going to Hanoi for the first time then you’re in for a treat. This big beehive of a city is a place you’ll not soon forget.

 7. Don’t miss the markets

-The local markets are another one of those multi-sensory delights.
-You’ll be amazed at what you can find in Hanoi, especially if you haven’t been to many Asian markets before.
+Still don’t know what to do in Hanoi?
+Well, the local markets are another one of those multi-sensory delights.
+You’ll be amazed at what you can find at the markets in Hanoi, especially if you haven’t been to many Asian markets before.

 The easiest wet market to check out is Dong Xuan Market, which is at the north tip of the Old Quarter.
 As it’s not oriented towards tourists you’ll probably not buy anything here in particular, but it’s amazing to catch all the sights and smells.